 This shouldn’t take long to do and the process will be easy.
 If you mash the beans, then they’re going to be able to thicken the sauce up due to how much starch they contain.

 To get this to work as it should, it’s going to be necessary to use sufficient heat.
-You need to return the mashed beans to the pot of baked beans and then stir the beans over heat.
+You need to return the mashed beans to the pot of baked beans and then stir them over heat.

-Continuously stir the beans and keep going until the baked beans have thickened up sufficiently.
-Once you’ve stopped, you should let the baked beans stand for 30 minutes so that they can absorb more of the liquid.
+Continuously stir the beans and keep going until they have thickened up sufficiently.
+Once you’ve stopped, you should let them stand for 30 minutes so that they can absorb more of the liquid.

 This is a reliable method for thickening baked beans, but you will sacrifice some of your beans to make the sauce thicker.
 It’s usually going to be a worthy trade to make when the alternative is having runny beans at your cookout.